Pride is for everyone.”

 4. Transgender Flag

 Monica Helms, a transgender woman, created the Transgender Flag for the first time in 1999.
 Light blue and pink are featured since they are the most common colours associated with baby boys and girls.
-Persons who are intersex, transgender, or don’t identify with any gender are represented by the colour white.
+The color white represents individuals who are intersex, transgender, or do not identify with any specific gender on the flag.

 Transgender people have a different gender identification or expression than the sex assigned to them at birth.
-According to Amnesty International, the European Union has 1.5 million transgender people, representing for 0.3 percent of the entire population.
-Furthermore, approximately 1.4 million trans adults live in the United States, accounting for about 0.5 percent of the population.
+Above all to Amnesty International, the European Union has 1.5 million transgender people, representing of 0.3 per cent of the entire population.
+Furthermore, approximately 1.4 million trans adults live in the United States, accounting for about 0.5 per cent of the population.

 5. Progress Pride Flag

-Stripes to represent the experiences of people of colour, as well as stripes to identify transgender, gender nonconforming (GNC), and/or undefined people, are now included in the modern pride flag.
+The modern pride flag now incorporates stripes to represent the experiences of people of color and to identify transgender, gender nonconforming (GNC), and/or undefined individuals within the LGBTQ+ community.

-The colours of the trans flag are used in Daniel Quasar’s banner, as well as black and brown stripes that harken back to the 2017 Philadelphia Pride Flag, which tried to better represent black and brown people’s gay and trans identities.
+Daniel Quasar’s banner incorporates the colors of the trans flag along with black and brown stripes reminiscent of the 2017 Philadelphia Pride flag, aimed at better representing the identities of black and brown individuals within the gay and trans communities.
 People living with HIV/AIDS, those who have died as a result of the disease, and the lingering stigma associated with HIV/AIDS are all represented by those two stripes.

 Leader’s Tip